Material-Blazor/Material.Blazor/articles/DevelopmentEnvironment.md

   <img src="../images/gh-account-settings-3.png" alt="GitHub Account Settings"></img>
   - Next go to the Settings of your forked repo and add a secret called "GH_PAT" using the contents of the PAT that you created in the previous step.
   <img src="../images/gh-account-settings-4.png" alt="GitHub Account Settings"></img>
   - Now go to the main settings for your forked repo and scroll down until the "GitHub Pages" section.
-Select the "gh-pages branch" as the Source and click the Theme button - you *must* select a theme on the next page.
+Select the "gh-pages branch" as the Source.
   <img src="../images/gh-account-settings-5.png" alt="GitHub Account Settings"></img>
   - The docs should now publish next time you push to your `develop` branch on GitHub.